 Organize Tax Documents

-Once a year when we get ready to file income taxes, we realize how many tax documents we have to gather to properly file our taxes.
-We come across these tax related documents throughout the year, which we need to preserve for filing taxes in a future time.
-Although most of the documents such as W-2, 1098, 1099, or 1099-SA come to us toward the end of the year, we accumulate various tax related documents all year long that we’ll need for filing income taxes for the year.
-Such documents may include charity donation receipts, vehicle license fees, and zoo membership for those of us who have kids.
+As we get ready to file income taxes, we realize how many tax documents we have to track and gather to properly file our taxes.
+We come across these tax related documents throughout the year, which we need to preserve for filing taxes at a future time.
+Although most of the tax documents such as wage and interest income amounts are automatically sent to us toward the end of the year, we accumulate various tax related documents all year long that we’ll need for filing income taxes for the year.
+Such documents may include charity donation receipts, vehicle license fees, and business expenses.

 Having the complete tax documents organized in a folder will ensure we file our taxes correctly and based on complete documents thus a) potentially maximizing our refunds, b) minimizing any tax audit possibility because we failed to file taxes correctly or c) passing a tax audit because we are able to provide the supporting documentation.

 In conclusion, to get started with organizing your tax documents or any other documents you maintain, buy a secure file cabinet that you can lock and which is preferably fireproof if your budget allows for it, then place well marked folders for your various document categories and start placing your documents in their specific folders as they come in.
-I usually keep all my documents including the bills I get in the mail in my briefcase and about once a week, I would place them in their respective folders after I pay the bills.
-I also continuously maintain the folders by throwing away old and unneeded documents from time to time.
-It’s not a time consuming effort although we might put off document organizing once in a while but it’s a task that can save us a lot of time at the end.
-Organizing the tax documents we start receiving almost daily at the end of each year is especially a very important task for making sure our taxes are properly filed.
+We can usually keep all documents including the bills we receive in the mail in our purse or briefcase and about once a week, we can place them in their respective folders after we pay the bills.
+We can also continuously maintain the folders by throwing away old and unneeded documents from time to time.

-Get the latest identity theft tips after reading about "tax documents".
+See the latest articles after reading about "tax documents".